Trauma-Informed Counselling

 How I Work

-My approach is relational, trauma-informed, and somatic.
-This means I pay attention not only to thoughts and emotions, but also to how experiences live in the body and nervous system.
+My work is relational, trauma-informed, and grounded in an understanding of the nervous system.
+I pay attention not only to thoughts and emotions, but also to how experiences are held in the body.

-Sessions are collaborative and responsive to what’s present.
-Rather than pushing for insight or change, the focus is on creating enough safety for new responses to emerge naturally.
+Sessions are collaborative and guided by what feels most present.
+Rather than pushing for insight or change, we focus on creating enough steadiness for new awareness to unfold in its own time.

 Why The Vagus Effect?